iamamash/fastapi-celery/README.md

    eksctl delete cluster --name <cluster-name> --region <region-name>
    ```
 Following these steps will guide you through setting up Docker, AWS IAM, AWS CLI, Kubernetes tools, cluster creation, applying manifests, managing configurations, and deleting the cluster for the FastAPI-Celery project.

-Certainly!
-Here's a refined version of the challenges you faced while working on the project for your README:

 ---